-Increasing numbers of people are living beyond 85 years and this group is estimated to grow substantially over the next decades.
-How they age will depend on individual strengths, their health, the ageing resources available and the type of care they receive.
-Focusing only on problems, deficits and negative perspectives of ageing limits wellbeing, and increases vulnerability towards functional decline, chronic illness, and other conditions.
+How people beyond 85 years of age will depend on individual strengths, their health, the ageing resources available, and the type of care they receive.
+Focusing only on the problems and deficits, as well as the negative perspectives of ageing, limits the wellbeing and increases the vulnerability of older adults towards functional decline, chronic illness, and other conditions.
 Nurses have already experienced the significant increase in the level of adults 85+ who require nursing care.
-As such, it is imperative that access to evidence-based, gerontological knowledge is available in order to provide age appropriate positive nursing care.
+As such, it is imperative that access to evidence-based, gerontological knowledge is available in order to provide age-appropriate positive nursing care.

 Purpose of Program

 To provide nurses with knowledge that integrates a positive approach to ageing with the delivery of appropriate nursing care for adults aged 85+.

 Incorporate a trauma-informed approach to your care of older adults

 Formulate nursing care plans that are based on current evidence relating to the prevention of harm

 Improve health wellness outcomes by applying new and old knowledge of a range of physical and mental health conditions and their treatments which are common to older adults